Turbash/Turbash/README.md

 - 🌟 Passionate Web Developer with a knack for building dynamic and responsive web applications.
 - 💻 Skilled in the MERN Stack (MongoDB, Express, React, Node.js).
 - 🎨 Adept at crafting beautiful and functional user interfaces with HTML, CSS, and JavaScript.
-- 🌐 Experienced in developing modern web applications using Next.js.
+- 🌐 Exploring and learning more about modern web development with **Next.js**.
+- 📊 Enthusiast in Machine Learning (ML) and Data Science (DS), applying them to solve real-world problems.
 - 📚 Always learning and staying updated with the latest web development tools and trends.

 ## 🔧 Technologies & Tools
 - **Frontend:** HTML, CSS, JavaScript, React, Next.js
 - **Backend:** Node.js, Express.js
 - **Database:** MongoDB
-- **Tools:** Git, VSCode, Postman, etc.
+- **Tools:** Git, VSCode, Postman, Streamlit
+- **Data Analysis:** Python, Pandas, NumPy, Plotly, Scikit-learn, Joblib
 - **Other Skills:** Responsive Design, API Integration

 ## 🌱 Currently Learning
 - Exploring advanced Next.js features and optimization techniques.
 - Enhancing my knowledge of backend architectures and cloud deployments.
+- Learning more about Machine Learning and Data Science to build intelligent systems.

 ## 🛠️ Projects
 Here are some of my favorite repositories: